Moving to Chile Guide

 As any football fan will know, Chile plays on the world stage.
 Major football games have become something of a national institution where the whole country comes out in force to support their highly successful players.

-On entering Chile you will be issued with a tourist card.
+On entering Chile you will be issued a tourist card.
 This must be submitted on exit.
-Losing your card in the meantime can be expensive proposition as staying in a hotel without your card will attract a 19% room tax on top of the normal residential charges.
+Losing your card can be an expensive proposition, as staying in a hotel without your card will attract a 19% room tax on top of the normal residential charges.